Eigen-Robotics/Eigen-Robotics/README.md

 ## Further recommendations

-### Ark CLI
+### Eigen CLI

-- The Ark CLI should have a defined sets of dependencies corresponding to node installations
+- The Eigen CLI should have a defined sets of dependencies corresponding to node installations
-- The Ark CLI should have the capability to discover the available nodes through a dynamic registration (dependency injection pattern), say via a decorator.
-Custom implementations in the user space should import that decorator and register a new node under an edge type (say "MyFranka") with a compatible API of `ark_robots`.
+- The Eigen CLI should have the capability to discover the available nodes through a dynamic registration (dependency injection pattern), say via a decorator.
+Custom implementations in the user space should import that decorator and register a new node under an edge type (say "MyFranka") with a compatible API of `eigen_robots`.
-- The Ark CLI should then be able to check and list all the registered nodes that are runable using the union of the currently installed dependencies and the registered node's required set of dependencies.
+- The Eigen CLI should then be able to check and list all the registered nodes that are runable using the union of the currently installed dependencies and the registered node's required set of dependencies.
 - Consider lightening up the node installations by not including the static assets in the package's wheel and managing some sort of an asset cache managed by the CLI.
 Throwing appropriate errors when assets are not present, giving an easy way to download/update/delete those assets, e.g. physical spatial definitions for visualisation/simulation.

 ### Definng and constraining version compatibility

 - Consider what and how often it needs to change and in which manner.
 The core should contain mostly major-release stable implementations.
-E.g., it would be inconvenient to often have to introduce a backwards-incompatible change and have to release the whole of ark packages + major version bump them. for example it might be tempting to include some utils in the core, but anything implementation specific should live at the edge, such that when it changes, only the edge package has to be re-released with just a patch/minor version bump.
+E.g., it would be inconvenient to often have to introduce a backwards-incompatible change and have to release the whole of eigen packages + major version bump them. for example it might be tempting to include some utils in the core, but anything implementation specific should live at the edge, such that when it changes, only the edge package has to be re-released with just a patch/minor version bump.
 - Constraining the compatible versions would decrease the test-matrix (incorrectly assuming everything needs to be able to be installable and runable at once, that would be $O(n^2)$).
-Constraining all ark_robots/ark_sensors to be compatible within a minor version would force version-catchup re-releases of the robot/sensor packages even if only one changes, but makes the robot/sensor subtree $O(n)$.
+Constraining all eigen_robots/eigen_sensors to be compatible within a minor version would force version-catchup re-releases of the robot/sensor packages even if only one changes, but makes the robot/sensor subtree $O(n)$.

 ## Installation and dependency resolution